In alphabetical order by first name.

 Deanna Gonzalez (Development Associate, she/her) is a passionate arts administrator with broad experience in both nonprofit and commercial theaters on the East Coast and in the Midwest.
 She strives to support and cultivate a theater experience that will transform and inspire its audiences.
 She believes that the performing arts can foster necessary change, initiate significant conversations and educate all.
 She is a dramaturg, writer, arts enthusiast and constant student of life.

-Elsa Hiltner (Director of Development, she/her) is a Company Member of Collaboraction, costume designer, writer/organizer on theatrical labor equity, and an artist.
-Her essays include "A Call for Equal Support in Theatrical Design" (HowlRound, 2016 & Stage Directions, 2017) and "Inequity by Design" (HowlRound, 2020).
+Elsa Hiltner (Director of Development, she/her) is a Company Member of Collaboraction, costume designer, and writer/organizer on theatrical labor equity.
+Her essays include "A Call for Equal Support in Theatrical Design" (HowlRound, 2016 & Stage Directions, 2017), "Inequity by Design" (HowlRound, 2020), and "Pay Equity: What's in it for Theatre Companies?"
+(HowlRound, 2021).
 She has worked with Collaboraction since 2007 as a designer and deviser, and joined the staff in 2017.
 She co-created The Mars Assignment, a 2016 Collaboraction production on mental illness and stigma.
 Elsa is a co-founder of On Our Team, a Chicago-based organization working to build equity in theatrical design.

 James Anthony (Marketing Manager, they/them) is an orphan queer, an introverted extrovert, but overall fabulous.
 They're an active listener, thought provoker, qualitative and quantitative researcher, and storyteller.
 As an IDEA activist and advocate, JA believes comprehensive strategies and empathy make progress, and an inclusive culture fosters a brave space.
 They have an ardor for media, interior design, Podcasts, hosting parties, and cooking for people.
 They're also a recipient of the 2019 Windy City Times Top 30 Under 30 LGBTQ+ Awards.